davidrbourke/DVA-C02/IAM.md

 ## IAM Roles

 - Permissions you give to a service to perform actions, uses IAM Roles, e.g. an EC2 trying to access some information using the IAM Role.
+An IAM Role is like an IAM User role, but assigned to a service or application, so the service can access the resource as the with the identity of the Role that is assumes.
 - The Role is created for the Service, and a Policy is assigned to the Role.

 ### Example